checkout process

 Flux checkout modern checkout styles

-When your cta buttons are properly labeled, customers will know when to proceed to the next checkout step.
+When your CTA buttons are properly labeled, customers will know when to proceed to the next checkout step.
 In addition, they can tell what the next step is all about.

 Checkout without distractions